swissquote/crafty/docs/05_Packages/05_crafty-preset-babel/JavaScript_Linting.md

 /*eslint-disable */

-//suppress all warnings between comments alert('foo');
+//suppress all warnings between comments alert("foo");

 /*eslint-enable */
 ```

 ### Disable linting for one or more files

-When running, __ESLint__ will look for a `.eslintignore` file in it's working directory and apply all the patterns to ignore some files.
+When running, **ESLint** will look for a `.eslintignore` file in it's working directory and apply all the patterns to ignore some files.

 The patterns in your .eslintignore file must match the [.gitignore syntax](https://git-scm.com/docs/gitignore).